redcross/smoke-alarm-portal/INSTALL.md

   2. Do `cp config/config.json.tmpl config/config.json`.
 For dev, move on to step 3.
 For non-dev, edit the `config/config.json`:

         * Fill in database usernames and passwords, and the Mailgun.com API key and sender information that the app will use to send out email notifications.
         You can modify one of the existing top-level environments listed in `config.json` or set up a whole new environment, e.g., "demo" (e.g., based on the "test" example).

+        To enable Geocoding of entered addresses, make sure to configure your Google Maps geocoding API key: `googleMapsApiKey`

         (Don't worry if you don't know how to set up a database username / password; that will be explained in a later step.)